gprashant123/project-euler/README.md

 # project-euler
-Solutions for a selected problems from Project Euler implemented with Python
+Solutions for a few selected problems from Project Euler implemented with Python